JaimeFinstock/HamComSDR/README.md

 <br>
 [![PSKCore_DLLStructure.jpg](https://s15.postimg.cc/c0rq45jij/PSKCore_DLLStructure.jpg)](https://postimg.cc/image/9jfywvzlz/)
 <br>
-This is the structure of PSKCoreDLL.
+This is the structure of PSKCoreDLL TX Section.
 We will attempt to intercept the signal at I Q points (blue) and stream in the Lime SDR I and Q inputs.
 <br>
 Perhaps we need to include the occilators, in that case we will intersect at red points<br>
 <br>